sampsyo/cs6120/content/blog/2019-12-06-alive/index.md

 Below is a high-level overview of Alive's approach.

 First, Alive comes with its own domain-specific language (DSL) that was designed to resemble LLVM's intermediate representation.
-Optimization are written in this DSL with a source (left hand side) and and target (right hand side) template, which abstract over constant values and exact data types.
+Optimizations are written in this DSL with a source (left hand side) and and target (right hand side) template, which abstract over constant values and exact data types.
-The semantics of each side are encoding into logical formulas.
+The semantics of each side are encoded into logical formulas.
 Then, Alive generates verification conditions that cover the full range of potential cases, including special treatment of undefined behavior.
 The verification conditions are handed to an off-the-shelf SMT (Satisfiability Modulo Theory) solver, [Z3][], which proves their validity of provides a counterexample.
 If the verification conditions are provably correct, Alive is able to generate C++ code that implements the optimization (which the developer can then link into LLVM).